Willi Castro Preview, Player Props: Twins vs. Mets

 Mets Pitching Rankings

-- The pitching staff for the Mets has a collective 8.8 K/9, which ranks 15th in MLB.
+- The 8.8 strikeouts per nine innings compiled by the Mets pitching staff ranks 15th in the league.

-- The Mets' 4.45 team ERA ranks 18th among all league pitching staffs.
+- The Mets' 4.46 team ERA ranks 18th among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.